 Conclusion

-So, we have shown you how to use the DMAX function in Excel worksheet with multiple criteria.
+So, we have shown you how to use the DMAX function in an Excel worksheet with multiple criteria.
 Thank you for reaching this far.
 We hope you find the content of this article useful.
 If you have further queries or suggestions, please do mention them in the comment Section.
 Have a good day.